 Exchange rates and interest rates

-Between 2009 and 2019 the euro depreciated overall by 1.5% against the pound sterling, 19.7% against the United States dollar and by 26.3% overall against the Swiss franc.
+Between 2010 and 2020 the euro depreciated overall by 12.2 % against the Chinese renminbi-yuan, 13.8 % against the United States dollar and by 22.4 % against the Swiss franc.

 This article starts by considering the development of exchange rates across the EU, as well as exchange rate fluctuations between the euro and several currencies of non-member countries, in particular the United States dollar, Japanese yen, the United Kingdom’s pound sterling, Chinese renminbi-yuan and Swiss franc (all of which are important reserve currencies and/or commonly used for denominating international loans).

 The second half of the article examines interest rates — in other words, the cost of lending/borrowing money.
 At the macroeconomic level, key interest rates are generally set by central banks, as a primary tool for monetary policy with the goal of maintaining price stability and controlling inflation.

 Table 1 shows the annual average exchange rates between the euro and a selection of European currencies, as well as the Chinese renminbi-yuan, the Japanese yen and the United States dollar, between 2010 and 2020.
 The development of these exchange rates is also shown in the four different charts that make up Figure 1, where the currencies are grouped together according to the magnitude of their various exchange rates against the euro.
 Note that the exchange rates for currencies of EU Member States that do not use the euro are shown in different shades of blue.
 Among these, non-euro area members may fix their exchange rates against the euro as part of the exchange rate mechanism (ERM II) in preparation for joining the EA and this explains some of the very stable euro exchange rates: Bulgaria (since 10 July 2020), Denmark (since 1 January 1999) and Croatia (since 10 July 2020) are the current members of ERM II.